razermuse/enum_cvss/README.md

     Find cvss2 and cvss3 base scores for a given component.

 Explanation:
     This script pulls component data from the BD API and if there are vulnerabilities, will display the CVSS 2.x and CVSS 3.x base scores.
+Errors are logged to 'enum_cvss.log'.

 Positional arguments:
     At the moment - none but it does require a list of component names to iterate through.